Congregational Church of Jewell

 The

-around the world a week from next Saturday night for the small sum of 25
+to go around the world a week from next Saturday night for the small sum

 Four foreign countries will be visited, and at each one, refreshments of the country will be served by ladies attired in costumes of the country.
 The places representing each of these countries will be decorated and arranged in harmony with the land it represents.
 The company finally will be returned from their visits to Denmark, China, Germany and Ireland to Washington, D. C., where they will be welcomed home by Uncle Sam, George and Martha Washington and the Goddess of Liberty, and will be treated to a chicken pie supper.
 Next week the ladies will announce the character of the entertainment to be offered at each of the places visited.
 Watch for their further announcements and do not gorget the date.
 You cannot afford to miss this treat. |